johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 -	The messianic covenant community is *commissioned* by God: united with his mission to reconcile and restore creation to himself, through the Messiah.

-### Joining the Messiah's mission ###
+### Joining the Messiah's mission

 The *mission* of Jesus is the purpose for which he was sent into the world: to represent the Father and to do the works of God, forming and sending disciples, in his name[^cf7].

-John 20:21
-: As the Father sent me, so I now send you.
+> As the Father sent me, so I now send you—*John 20:21*

 The *commission* of the messianic community means being united with and sharing in the *mission* of the Messiah: representing the Father, joining him in doing the works of God, forming and sending disciples in his name.
-Thus:

-Messianic commission
-:	Joining, uniting with the Messiah, in his mission.
+Thus, *Messianic commission* refers to joining, uniting with the Messiah, in his mission.

 We are called to be with him; to be prepared, set apart, blessed, anointed and sent towards the world, for the sake of the world; to bless the peoples of the world, in God's name.[^cf6]

-### — Option — ⌥ ###
+### OPTION

 -	Discuss [*Commissioning*][commissioning-discussion], or
 -	Continue to [*Commissioned as disciples*]

-## Commissioned as disciples ##
+## Commissioned as disciples

 This section explores parallels between soldiering and discipleship.

-### The metaphor of a soldier ###
+### The metaphor of a soldier

 The apostle, Paul, uses the metaphor of a soldier to emphasise that disciples of Jesus Christ must endure discipline, hardship and suffering.[^cf8]

-2 Timothy 2:3-4
-: Take your share of the hardships and suffering which you are called to endure as a good, first-class soldier of Jesus Christ.
-No soldier when in service gets entangled in the enterprises of civilian life; his aim is to satisfy and please the one who enlisted him.
+> Take your share of the hardships and suffering which you are called to endure as a good, first-class soldier of Jesus Christ.
+No soldier when in service gets entangled in the enterprises of civilian life; his aim is to satisfy and please the one who enlisted him—*2 Timothy 2:3-4*

-### Called to serve ###
+### Called to serve

 [*Military commissioning*] explored how soldiering begins with discerning a calling to military service.
 Messianic discipleship similarly begins with a *calling*.
-This happens as we personally or corporately discern a calling to serve God’s mission, in some way—to serve God’s eternal purpose, the *vocation* of messianic community.[^cf9]
+This happens as we personally or corporately discern a calling to serve God’s mission, in some way—to serve God’s eternal purpose.[^cf9]

-### Many are called, but few are chosen ###
+### Many are called, but few are chosen

 Those who hear and respond to a calling to military service are only commissioned after satisfactorily completing basic training.
 Jesus' words, *Many are called, but few are chosen*[^cf10] confirms that hearing the call to serve God's mission is only a start.